-Spin-phonon coupling has been explored extensively in equilibrium in one dimension as a paradigmatic model for spin-Peierls transitions \cite{Kuboki1987, Uhrig1998, Weisse1999, Zhang2008}.
-Here we generalize this approach to higher dimensions and more general interactions, using an approximate unitary transformation to integrate out the phonons and generate an effective spin model in which the leading spin-phonon effects significantly modify the interactions \cite{Weisse1999}.
-Prior work has employed a similar approach to the electron-phonon interaction and phonon pumping, which tunes the electronic interactions and induces superconductivity \cite{Kennes2017}.
-Our approach addresses the quasi-stationary regime where the relevant pumping timescales are longer than the phonon distribution transients, allowing the driven phonon modes to be described by a non-equilibrium distribution.
-As long as the magnetic energy scale is below the phonon frequency, the spins will adiabatically evolve in the background of the non-equilibrium phonon occupancy \cite{Weisse1999, Hager2007}.
-The pumped phonon occupancy is essentially a fluctuating lattice distortion that affects the exchange couplings through their strong dependence on the atomic locations.
-This dynamical distortion will both change existing and generate new magnetic interactions, as shown schematically in Fig. \ref{fig:Fig1_intro}.
+Equilibrium spin-phonon coupling has been explored extensively in one dimension as a paradigmatic model for spin-Peierls transitions \cite{Kuboki1987, Uhrig1998, Weisse1999, Zhang2008}.
+Here, we generalize this approach to higher dimensions and more general spin interactions using an approximate unitary transformation to integrate out the phonons.
+The leading spin-phonon effects significantly modify the interactions in the resulting effective spin model \cite{Weisse1999}.
+Prior work employed similar approaches to the electron-phonon interaction and phonon pumping, which tunes electronic interactions to induce superconductivity \cite{Kennes2017}.
+Our approach specifically considers the quasi-stationary regime where relevant pumping timescales are longer than the phonon distribution transients, allowing the driven phonon modes to be described by a non-equilibrium distribution, $n_{ph}(\omega_0)$ \cite{Yarmohammadi2021, Allafi2024}.
+As long as the magnetic energy scales are below the phonon frequency, the spins will adiabatically evolve in the background of this non-equilibrium phonon occupancy \cite{Weisse1999, Hager2007}.
+This induced phonon population acts as dynamical lattice distortion that affects the exchange couplings through their strong dependence on the atomic locations, and can both change existing and generate new magnetic interactions, as shown schematically in Fig. \ref{fig:Fig1_intro}.